Talent Transfer Initiative: Attracting and Retaining High-Performing Teachers in Low-Performing Schools

 Was the Program Effective?

-Almost 9 out of 10 targeted vacancies (88 percent) were filled by the highest-performing teachers through TTI.
+Nearly 9 of 10 targeted vacancies (88 percent) were filled by the highest-performing teachers through TTI.
 In elementary schools, TTI had a positive impact on math and reading test scores.
 In middle schools, there was no evidence that the intervention raised test scores.
-Combining the elementary and middle school data, the overall impacts were positive and statistically significant for math in both of the two years that we followed up, and for reading only in the second year.
+Combining the elementary and middle school data, the overall impacts were positive and statistically significant for math in both follow-up years, and for reading only in the second year.

-After the first year, when TTI teachers were still receiving payments for remaining in their schools, teachers in the TTI group returned to their schools at significantly higher rates than their control group counterparts, 93 versus 71 percent.
-After the second year, the payments had stopped, a majority of TTI group teachers were still in their schools.
+After the first year, when TTI teachers were still receiving payments for remaining in their schools, teachers in the TTI group returned to their schools at significantly higher rates than their control group counterparts: 93 versus 71 percent.
+After the second year, when the payments had stopped, most TTI group teachers were still in their schools.